weiss/textgroup/README.md

   few seconds.
 One alternative is to spawn [simple][simple] (non-OTP) processes just for blocking in `gen_tcp:accept/1`, and then wake a proper OTP process for handling the new connection, basically implementing the non-blocking mechanism to accept connections that `gen_tcp` doesn't provide.
-Yet another option would be using `prim_inet:async_accept/2`, which _does_ offer this functionality.
+Another option would be using `prim_inet:async_accept/2`, which _does_ offer this functionality.
 However, that's not a documented interface.
+In the future, a nicer solution might become available based on the new `socket` backend, which provides a non-blocking [`accept/2`][socket_accept] variant.

 - The `textgroup_acceptor` is built as a [special process][special].
 It could just as well be implemented as a [generic server][gen_server] with the same